The top engineering skills translate over perfectly to everyday life. So much so, they’ll greatly improve the quality of your life.

 In the real world

-- Cash exchange: when someone gives you cash or change at a grocery store, count the money.
+- Cash exchange: Count the money you’re given at a grocery store.
 Cashiers make mistakes.

 In the Engineering World

-When I run engineering computer studies, I never blindly accept the results.
-For example, with a high voltage cable ampacity study, I always stay curious about the results.
+When I run engineering computer studies, I never take the results at face value.
+For instance, with a high voltage cable ampacity study, I always maintain a healthy curiosity about the outcome.

-As background, every cable has a rating showing how much current it can carry.
-But, the rating doesn’t include many real-world variables.
-For example, the following:
+A quick background: every cable has a rating indicating how much current it can carry.
+However, this rating doesn’t factor in many real-world variables, such as:

-- What’s the soil type and temperature around the cable?
+- Soil type and temperature around the cable

-Each of these questions affects how hot the cable will get.
-And the hotter the cable gets, the less current it can carry.
+Each of these variables affects cable temperature, which in turn affects the current it can carry.

 So, with any software outputs, I check to see if the results make sense.
 I call it a ‘reality check.’
 For instance, imagine two case studies.
 One where the cable is inside a PVC conduit, and another where the cable is inside a metallic conduit.